alexander-kuzmin-us/Storage-WebApp/README.md

 # **Project on  Udacity Full Stack Web Developer Nanodegree**

 This project was designed as a data-driven web-based application (app).
-App allows registered by Googlesignin users create and edit and delete their notes, divided into categories.
+App allows registered by Googlesignin users create, edit and delete their notes, divided into categories.

 This is a main project Full Stack Web Developer Nanodegree on Udacity.